markallanevans/fluent.Me-vocab/README.md

 ## NICE TO HAVE:

+### FLASHCARDS:
++ cards should have "checkbox" in green allowing the user to check as "learned" which then stores the object in the learned card state and triggers future push notifications automatically.
+Once the card is "checked" it fades out and is replaced by a new card, until the daily limit is reached.
+As the daily limit is reached, the total number of cards disappears.
+Progress bar at the bottom shows the number of new cards learned.

+### PRONUNCIATION MINIMAL PAIRS:
++ For Vietnamese Tones:
+++ Level 1: five words are played of the same tone, then the user gets 10 tries at guessing ifnext words have the same tone.
+TONE 1
+++ Level 2: (after reaching 75% accuraccy) Activity for Level 1 is repeated with different tone; TONE 2 ++ Level 3: (same criteria) Activity for previous level with TONE 3 ++ Level 4: (same criteria) Activity for previous level with TONE 4 ++ Level 5: (same criteria) Activity for previous level with TONE 5 ++ Level 6: First set of two tones are mixed, user swipes left/right to put them in Tone 1 VS Tone 2 ++ Level 7: Second set of two tones are mixed, user swipes left/right to put them in Tone 3 VS Tone 4 ++ Level 8: Third set of two tones are mixed, user swipes left/right to put them in Tone 5 VS Tone 6 ++ Level 9: First half of 3 tones are mixed, user swipes left/right to put them in Tone 1 VS Tone 2 VS Tone 3 ++ Level 10: First half of 3 tones are mixed, user swipes left/right to put them in Tone 4 VS Tone 5 VS Tone 6 ++ MASTERY: all tones mixed, USER moves word into correct tone box (like a hexagon)

+### GENERAL:
 + user should receive language tips as push notifications
 + pronciation tune-up: minimal pairs activity where the app plays a recording and you chose the word you saw;
 + vocab recall: the app plays the recording of a word in a simple sentence and you select the one you hear;